Also known as: human flag, flag hold, flagpole hold, side flag

 What common mistakes should I avoid when doing the Human Flag Hold?

-How can I progress to the Human Flag or what are good alternatives?
+How can I progress to a full Human Flag Hold?